myeyesareblind/blog/_posts/2017-02-06-Combine-hash-values.md

 fnv           | 0            | 0        | 0          | 0              | 0

 * `∞` means I couldn't wait so long. `xor` on correlated fields is a bad idea.
 * `sum` is 4 times slower then any other function on 2 strings input.
 I am not sure why that happened, there is really no reason for it.
-Ignoring this outlier it's still much slower.
+Ignoring this outlier it's still much slower due to high number of collisions.
+* `xor` failed on 2 rnd and 2 strings input.
+Not sure what is wrong with rnd, rnd.
+2 strings failed because there is only 1 hash value for all of them - 0, since 2 hashes negate each other.
 * `mike-ash` did well, but somehow on 2 strings generated a lot of collision, which affected the result.
 * `prime-int-mul` is the fastest on this input.
 It requires just a few instructions and generated 1.3% of collisions only on 2 random integers input.
 * `boost` is like `prime-int-mul`: it requires few instructions, but generates more collisions.